Techmaster21/ffs/readme.md

 Update:
 Added a new profile "prod" to maven build to use when building on the server.
 It will properly set socketio.

+Client-side socket.io version is 1.4.8 because according to an open issue on the netty-socket-io github page (and confirmed through personal tests), the connect event doesn't fire server-side for newer versions.